MagicalArtistJenniferSeeley/CortanaExtensions/README.md

 Separated by " \/ " is the position of the app's name to be spoken by the user.
 The possible values are "BeforePhrase", "AfterPhrase", "BeforeOrAfterPhrase" or "ExplicitlySpecified".
 To use ExplicitlySpecified, you must insert "{builtin:AppName}" into your string.
 To use Expilictly specified or AfterPhrase or BeforeOrAfterPhrase, you must have at least 2 words inluding items in {}, but not including words that are surrounded in square brackets.

 To separate suggestions use " #!# ".
 Optional words with Square Brackets cannot be nested (e.g. Square brackets over a phrase list).

-Look at https://tinyurl.com/CortanaInteraction for more info on creating useful Commands.
+Look at https://tinyurl.com/CortanaInteraction for more info on creating useful variations of commands using ListenForGroups.

+Example of Implementation:
+`Search [for] {searchResult} \/ BeforeOrAfterPhrase #!# Find {searchResult} \/ BeforeOrAfterPhrase #!# Look for {searchResult} \/ BeforeOrAfterPhrase #!# Look up {searchResult} \/ BeforeOrAfterPhrase #!# [Query] {searchResult} \/ BeforePhrase`

 **PhraseLists:**
 Add custom PhraseLists, these work in combination with ListenForGroups to help enhance vocabulary and natural language.
 You can use these to allow very similarly expressed words to be in the same command, such as "Play the Trailer", and "Show the Trailer".

-(Example of implementation: PlayVariations \/ Play,Show,Display,Show me,Find #!# Series \/ Game of Thrones,Dexter,Arrested Development) Use " \/ " to Separate the Name of the phrase list from the the values inside.
-Comma delimit different Phrases without spaces, (spaces allowed between words).
+Use " \/ " to Separate the Name of the phrase list from the the values inside.
+Different Phrases are separated using "\".
 Use " #!# " to separate different Phrase lists.
 To use these phrases in a ListenForGroup use {} curly braces, e.g. {PlayVariations}.

+Example of implementation:
+`PlayVariations \/ Play\Show\Display\Show me\Find #!# Series \/ Game of Thrones\Dexter\Arrested Development`

 **Here is an example of a ResX file ready for Translation:**
 ![alt Example](http://puu.sh/pjRVb/f7acae2fac.PNG)